1918 (9th November)

 1938 (30th September)

-This was an agreement between the allies and Germany that Germany could take the Sudetenland region of Czechoslovakia and that Hitler would seek no further land grabs.
+This was an agreement between the allies and Nazi Germany.
+It agreed that Hitler could take the Sudetenland region of Czechoslovakia on condition that he would seek no further land grabs.

 This was a night of extreme violence where Jewish shops and synagogues were looted and destroyed.